Nashobahomma/PGxPipelineDevelopment/User_Guide/User_Guide.md

 # PGx Pipeline User Manual
 ## Overview
+### License
+Pipeline to Detect Natural Selection in CYP450 Genes © 2024 by Amber R. Nashoba is licensed under CC BY-NC-SA 4.0
 ## Prerequisites
 ### Alpine Access
 Links to Alpine for Noobs slides pdf and video: